Code-Screen/Code-Screen.github.io/docs/creating-custom-swift-assessments.md

 #### Naming Conventions

-- Unit test filenames must end with `Tests.swift`.
-Files with names ending in `HiddenTests.swift` will be hidden from the candidate.
+- Unit test filenames must start with `Tests.swift`.
+Files with names starting in `HiddenTests.swift` will be hidden from the candidate.
 - To hide files used by hidden tests, their names must start with "hidden" (case-insensitive), for example: `hiddenFoo.csv`, `HiddenFoo.swift`, etc.

 #### GitHub Action